 - a.
 Aircraft must be equipped to meet the mandatory requirements of the NAFC Standard OPS-014 Aircraft Tracking, Event Reporting and Messaging. - b.
-Aircraft providing CWN Services, under this RFQ, must provide position reporting tracking data that meets requirements of the NAFC Standard OPS-014 Aircraft Tracking, Event Reporting and Messaging at all times when the Aircraft is in a Service Period.
+Aircraft providing CWN Services, under this RFQ, must provide position reporting tracking data that meets requirements of the NAFC Standard OPS-014 Aircraft Tracking, Event Reporting and Messaging at all times when the Aircraft is in a Service Period. - c.
+It is preferred that CWN Aircraft are equipped with event reporting equipment to meet all of the engine and flight event reporting requirements of the NAFC Standard OPS-014 d.
+It is preferred that CWN Aircraft conducting Firebombing operations are equipped with event reporting equipment which meets all of the firebombing event reporting requirements of the NAFC Standard OPS-014 Aircraft Tracking, Event Reporting and Messaging.
+Where the aircraft cannot meet all of the firebombing event requirements it is preferred that aircraft report at minimum the 'Start of drop' event.

-c.
-It is preferred that CWN Aircraft are equipped with event reporting equipment to meet all of the engine and flight event reporting requirements of the NAFC Standard OPS-014 Aircraft Tracking, Event Reporting and Messaging.
+Aircraft Tracking, Event Reporting and Messaging.
 Where the aircraft cannot meet all of the engine and flight event requirements it is preferred that aircraft report at minimum the events that coincide with start and finish of charging.